-James Fodor, Ph.D., Department Chair (Interim)
+James Fodor, Ph.D., Department Chair

-Faculty: G. Boersma, Ph.D.; O. Bychkov, Ph.D.; J. Fodor, Ph.D; C. Stanley, Ph.D.; K.R.
-Sundararajan, Ph.D.
+Faculty: G. Boersma, Ph.D.; O. Bychkov, Ph.D.; J. Fodor, Ph.D; C. Stanley, Ph.D.

-The academic study of theology aims to investigate and interpret the religious dimension of human experience.
-Like philosophy, it studies what people believe about the nature of reality and why they hold those beliefs.
-Like sociology, it examines what people do in social groups and institutions to express their beliefs.
-Like psychology, it explores what motivates people to adopt a religious outlook on life.
-And like history, it studies the past as well as the present.
+The academic study of theology aims to investigate the nature of God and interpret various dimensions of human religious experience.

+Theology studies what people believe about God and the fundamental nature of reality and why they hold those beliefs.

+Theology examines what people do in religious groups and institutions to express their beliefs.

+Theology examines what motivates people to adopt a religious outlook on life.

+Theology studies the past with a view to understanding its influence on the present and the future.

-Students who take courses in theology can expect to learn more about the beliefs, values and practices of religious people around the world.
-Some courses center on a particular religious tradition (e.g., Roman Catholicism or Hinduism), while others trace a common theme across several traditions.
-Some courses examine the relation between religion and other realms of thought (science, philosophy, art, etc.), while others focus more on the private beliefs and practices of individuals.
-Some courses look at religion in a more objective manner, while others encourage students to examine their own beliefs and the beliefs of people around them.
-But in the midst of all this diversity, one concern remains paramount: Students are challenged to think for themselves about the ultimate questions of life and to learn from others who have explored the same questions before them.
+Students who take courses in theology can expect to learn more about the beliefs, values, and practices of religious people around the world, with special attention to the Christian tradition.
+Some theology courses focus on a particular theological theme or issue that has been debated by scholars over the centuries, while others explore the role of religion in contemporary society or examine the relation between religion and other realms of thought (science, philosophy, art, etc.).
+In the midst of this diversity, one concern remains paramount: to equip students with intellectual concepts and methods to enable them to think carefully and systematically about the ultimate questions of life in the company of others who have explored these questions before them.